avi202020/microservices-demo/README.md

 ## CI/CD with scanning demo:
 6. Add a vulnerability to the frontend microservice, expose port 22 in the Dockerfile and use an old version of Go or something.
 7. You can make changes to src/frontend/templates/header.html and change the page title under the head section.
-Change the title to Hipster Shop VERSION 2.0.
+Change the title to Hipster Shop VERSION 2.0 under `<a href="/" class="navbar-brand d-flex align-items-center">`

 ## Performance Demo:
 8. Run the command: `kubectl delete deployment checkoutservice` to see the performance degradation in Response Time and Error Rate.
 Check the `K8s Golden Signals for Hipster` dashboard.